STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 U.S. Coast Guard officers stopped and boarded the vessel to conduct an inspection.

-Okay, and this they can do this, guys.
+Okay, and they can do this, guys.

-It's uh it's a uh lawful inspection, okay?
+It's a lawful inspection.

 It's a safety inspection.